benknight/hue-harmony/README.md

-# HuePie
+# Color Wheel for Philips Hue

-Use HuePie to set your Philips Hue lights colors based on the color relationships on an artist's color wheel.
+Use Color Wheel for Philips Hue to set your Philips Hue lights colors based on the color relationships on an artist's color wheel.
 Inspired by [Adobe Color](https://color.adobe.com).

-Check it out here! http://benknight.github.io/huepie
+Check it out here! http://benknight.github.io/color-wheel-for-philips-hue

 ## Setting the bridge IP

-HuePie will try to automatically detect the bridge on your local network.
+The app will try to automatically detect the bridge on your local network.
 If it can't, or if you have more than one bridge, you can manually set the IP address in the settings.
-HuePie will reload itself upon saving the bridge IP.
+The app will reload itself upon saving the bridge IP.

 ## Demo Mode

-If HuePie finds no local bridge, it will allow you to start up in demo mode.
+If the app finds no local bridge, it can be simulated in demo mode.